pantheon-systems/documentation/source/content/guides/getstarted/06-addsite.md

 editpath: getstarted/addsite.md
 ---

 There are literally dozens of ways to add a site on Pantheon.
 This page will cover the most common scenarios for new users: creating a new CMS site, or migrating an existing WordPress or Drupal site.
-For additional scenarios, see the More Resources section.
+For additional scenarios, see the More Resources section at the end of this document.

 ## Create a New CMS Site